Ever wondered what is house sitting? Because of housesitting I am living abroad and travelling around the world without

 Whilst you’re not getting paid to look after the animals, you make some really huge savings on accommodation costs!
 Take for example the housesit where I am staying now in Brisbane for 5 weeks – it costs about AUD $3000 per month to rent!
 I don’t know about you but I certainly wouldn’t be able to afford that.
 Many housesits are pretty upmarket – I’ve even had the use of a pool in one of my house sits!

 2. You get to experience slow, local travel

-House sitting gives you a chance to slow down from the fast-paced travel we are often used to.
+House sitting gives you a chance to slow down from the fast-paced travel we are often used to and travel slowly.
 Many of the sits I have organised have been several weeks or even months long, which means you get to know the area very well and all the best places to visit.
 Often the host will also recommend their favourite local places for you too!
 You really start to feel like a local and the house also really starts to feel like home as you are able to properly unpack your belongings and get into a routine.